written by Jamus

 Forced to smuggle Luke out of the hospital for fear of being tracked down by the police or worse, Jessica diverts attention away from Claire when she receives a rather abrupt phone call from…well, who else would it be at this point?
 What is most alarming about Kilgrave’s sudden intervention is the clear display of his power upgrade – with the assistance of an audio broadcast system, he can now control the inhabitants of an entire building.
 With the power of a flash mob at his command, the entire hospital staff and even the patients begin roaming the hallways for Jessica like an undead army with drive and purpose.
 Damned unsettling.
 It’s too bad we didn’t see this used before!

 Narrowly escaping the hospital, Jessica meets up with Claire back at her still-broken apartment as Luke starts to convulse in his comatose state, prompting the need to…drain cerebral fluid from his body.
-Look, again, I don’t pretend to be a medical expert in this case, and I have NO idea what manner of problems a body like Luke’s undergoes when he’s in a near-death state.
+Look, again, I don’t pretend to be a medical expert in this case, and I have no idea what manner of problems a body like Luke’s undergoes when he’s in a near-death state.
 So I suppose we’ll just have to run with this.
 All that I do know is that needles aren’t usually supposed to go in there – that’s his eyeball, ladies.
 I don’t think that…ow.
 Ow.
 OW.
 OW.
 Son of a OW.

 Speaking of needles that are invasive and awful and painful, we’re back at Kilgrave’s annexed apartment.
-Finally consumed by his hatred for Jessica’s stubborn refusal of his affection, or maybe just endlessly frustrated to have found a human mind he just can’t bend, he demands to have the “last batch” injected into his body by Albert.
+Finally consumed by his hatred for Jessica’s stubborn refusal of his affection, or maybe just endlessly frustrated to have found a human mind he can’t bend, he demands to have the “last batch” injected into his body by Albert.
 Ignoring the risks, Kilgrave is watched by his final three servants – fear completely visible in their eyes now – as his veins run purple with the last injection.
 Desperation provides fertile ground for extremism.
 I feel like there’s this sort of “pep talk with the coach in their respective corners” with this episode.
 This sort of last chat before the bell rings for the final round, if you get what I’m saying.
-Very appropriate tension-building measure as we all know this is coming to a final showdown.
+It’s a very appropriate tension-building measure as we all know this is coming to a final showdown.

 …nah, of course not.
 Jessica grabs him and breaks his neck.
 Spoilers.